AJinks28/Task-Tracker/README.md

 - License

 # Features💫
-- **User Authentication** - Goal-Setter offers a robust user authentication system that ensures secure access to the app.
+- **User Authentication** - Task-Tracker offers a robust user authentication system that ensures secure access to the app.
   - Register: Users can register their accounts using a unique email address and password.
   - Login: Subsequently, log in with their credentials.
   - Authentication is implemented with the help of JWT tokens.
 The user remains signed in until they close the tab.